This potato spinach curry recipe is ideal for kids struggling to eat green leafy vegetables. It is pretty easy to prepare.

 - Garnish with fresh cream.
 And serve with rice or roti.

-Do not forget to check out another side dish recipe for roti/chapathi here, try Dal Tadka, here in PepperBowl.
+Do not forget to check out another side dish recipe for roti/chapati here; try Gobi Manchurian in PepperBowl.

-1. Serve it along with roti/chapati or as a side dish for mixed rice.
+1. Serve potato spinach curry with roti/chapati or as a side dish for mixed rice.

-2. Adding fresh cream gives richer and restaurant like the taste.
+2. Adding fresh cream gives a more prosperous and restaurant-like taste.

-3. Serving with the cup of curd makes perfect dinner or lunch.
+3. Serving with a cup of curd makes the perfect dinner or lunch.